alaaajjel123/99-And-More-Software-Security-Risks-And-Mitigations-in-Software-Development/flutter/readme_04.md

 In the app, users can create accounts, update their profiles, and make purchases.
 These actions require various types of user input, including personal information, payment details, and order data.
 The development team worked tirelessly to ensure the app was secure and functional.
 After rigorous testing, the app was deployed to production, and everything seemed perfect.
 Users were enjoying the seamless experience, and the team celebrated their success.

-## The Trauma: User Complaints and Suspicious Activity
+## User Complaints and Suspicious Activity

 ### Stage 1: Unusual Login Behavior
 Users started reporting strange issues during login and registration: